grandwazir/All4Dead/README.md

 All4Dead is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-## Documentation

-If you are a server administrator, many of the features specific to BanHammer are documented [on the wiki](https://github.com/grandwazir/BanHammer/wiki).
-If you are looking to change the messages used in BanHammer or localise the plugin into your own language you will want to look at [this page](https://github.com/grandwazir/BukkitUtilities/wiki/Localisation) instead.

-If you are a developer you may find the [JavaDocs](http://grandwazir.github.com/BanHammer/apidocs/index.html) and a [Maven website](http://grandwazir.github.com/BanHammer/) useful to you as well.

 ## Installation

 Before installing, you need to make sure you are running at least the [latest version](http://www.sourcemod.net/downloads.php) of SourceMod.
 Support is only given for problems when using the most recent build.
 This does not mean that the plugin will not work on other versions, the likelihood is it will, but it is not supported.